 The aspen near the Alluvial Fan and Beaver Meadows have yet to change.
 The area around Lily Lake and the drive along the Peak-to-Peak highway is really past-peak and most of the leaves have blown away.
 It’s not too attractive for leaf-peepers right now.

-Timber Lake Trail – - Unfortunately I wasn’t able to get over to the west side this visit, but it was so nice last year at this time that it’s worth mentioning: the aspen on the west side change a bit sooner than the east.
+Timber Lake Trail – - the aspen on the west side change a bit sooner than the east, but are also a bit more sheltered from wind.
 Timber Lake Trailhead has some great stands of aspen nearby, and through 0.7 miles up the trail.
 Unfortunately, our map doesn’t include all the aspen here – the distrubances that made space for them are more recent.
 The Kawuneeche Visitor Center is a also a good stop.

 Afield Trails’ 2018 aspen coverage

 You can find more features for making the most of the aspen season with the Afield Rocky Mountain app.

 More fall foliage resources, for Colorado and beyond

 Natural History Wanderings has a great collection of sources for fall foliage locations around the country.
 It’s also a great website for information on birds, wildflowers, and nature photography.

 The Coloradoan’s 2018 fall colors guide covers all of Colorado and is updated weekly with reports and links to other resources.